ratt-ru/fundamentals_of_interferometry/SITE.md

 There are three assignments, only **two** are required.

 * Assignment 1: [Positional Astronomy and Visibility Space Problem Set](https://github.com/griffinfoster/fundamentals_of_interferometry/blob/master/4_Visibility_Space/4_problem_set.ipynb) (due April 19)
-* Assignment 2: An implementation of CLEAN (due May 6)
+* Assignment 2: [An implementation of Clark's CLEAN Method](https://github.com/griffinfoster/fundamentals_of_interferometry/blob/master/6_Deconvolution/clark_clean_assignment.ipynb), example data is included in the FITS data tarball below (due May 6)
 * Assignment 3: An implementation of StEfCal (due May 27)

 ## Exam